bmoneill/libc8/README.md

 This will build and install libc8 as well as the example tools.

-### SDL2
+### Graphics

+Graphics may be rendered using SDL2 or ncurses.
+SDL2 is the default graphics library.
+To use ncurses, you must add the following flags to cmake: `-DSDL2=OFF -DNCURSES=ON`.
+The ncurses-based graphical environment has no support for colors or sound.

+The terminal environment does not allow for very good keyboard event handling, so keyboard input in ncurses by default is very unreliable.
+If you are using X11, the X11 flag (`-DX11=ON`) may be set in order to get somewhat reliable key event handling.

+> [!WARNING]
+> The X11 flag will change the keyboard delay rate for your **entire desktop**.
+> This means that, while `chip8` is running (and after if it exits improperly),
+> **all keyboard input** throughout your X11 session will have an
+> **unusably high repeat rate for normal keyboard use**.

-SDL2 support is enabled by default.
-To disable it to use another graphics library, run `cmake` with `-DSDL2=OFF`.
+If you would like to use a different graphics library, run `cmake` with `-DSDL2=OFF` and modify `Graphics_Required` in [CMakeLists.txt].
 If `c8_simulate()` is ever called in your code, you must implement these functions with your preferred graphics library:

 - [`void c8_deinit_graphics(void)`](https://bmoneill.github.io/libc8/graphics_8h.html#a2e8bbd8d2fd84b5deada3dd3bdc03ab5)
 - [`int c8_init_graphics(void)`](https://bmoneill.github.io/libc8/graphics_8h.html#a10c02b36be48214fec64cc6a9d4f20e4)